awsdocs/amazon-ec2-user-guide/doc_source/ebs-optimized.md

 ## Supported instance types<a name="ebs-optimization-support"></a>

 The following tables show which instance types support EBS optimization\.
 They include the dedicated bandwidth to Amazon EBS, the typical maximum aggregate throughput that can be achieved on that connection with a streaming read workload and 128 KiB I/O size, and the maximum IOPS the instance can support if you are using a 16 KiB I/O size\.

+**Note**
+You can also view this information programatically using the AWS CLI\.
+For more information, see [View instances types that support EBS optimization](#describe-ebs-optimization)\.

 Choose an EBS–optimized instance that provides more dedicated Amazon EBS throughput than your application needs; otherwise, the connection between Amazon EBS and Amazon EC2 can become a performance bottleneck\.

 ### EBS optimized by default<a name="current"></a>

 The following table lists the instance types that support EBS optimization and EBS optimization is enabled by default\.
 There is no need to enable EBS optimization and no effect if you disable EBS optimization\.

-**Note**
-You can also view this information programatically using the AWS CLI\.
-For more information, see [View instances types that support EBS optimization](#describe-ebs-optimization)\.
+**Important**
+**\*** These instances can support maximum performance for 30 minutes at least once every 24 hours\.
+Other instances can sustain the maximum performance indefinitely\.
+If you have a workload that requires sustained maximum performance for longer than 30 minutes, select one of these instances\.

 | Instance size | Maximum bandwidth \(Mbps\) | Maximum throughput \(MB/s, 128 KiB I/O\) | Maximum IOPS \(16 KiB I/O\) |